philippe-lemaire/cairn-eo/cairn-srd.md

 # Rules Summary

 **ACTIONS**
 On their turn, a character may move up to 40ft and take up to one action.
 Actions may include casting a spell, attacking, making a second move, or other reasonable activities.
 Actions, attacks, and movements take place simultaneously.
-Whenever turn order is uncertain, the PCs should make a LER save to see if they go before their enemies.
+Whenever turn order is uncertain, the Ludantaj Karakteroj should make a LER save to see if they go before their enemies.

 **Retreating** from a dangerous situation always requires a successful LER save, as well as a safe destination to run to.